slott56/HamCalc-2.1/doc/source/python/math/deciconv.rst

 Implementation
 ~~~~~~~~~~~~~~~

+This gives us pause.
+We have three degree-radian and degree-minute-second locations.

+-   :mod:`hamcalc.math.trig`

+-   :mod:`hamcalc.math.deciconv`

+-   :mod:`hamcalc.math.equiv`

+Which is "fundamental"?
+Or do we have  a common module that is shared by all three?

-We can use simple unit conversion class definitions for this.
+We can use simple unit conversion class definitions for the Hour-Minute-Second
+conversion.
+The trigonometry needs to be moved into :mod:`hamcalc.math.trig`.

 ..  automodule:: hamcalc.math.deciconv
     :members: